 Author has written 26 stories for Blakes 7, Ghost Busters (Real/Extreme), Airwolf, and Emergency.

-All new "Emergency!" fanfiction will be posted FIRST toand to , and afterwards posted to AO3 and this site.
+As with my other stories, when finished, they will be posted first toand to , and afterwards posted to AO3 and this site.

 I write fanfic for myself, because the actual writing of it makes me happy and feeds a creative need for me.
 I also tend to write fanfic when I've read all the stories I can find in a fandom and am craving more, or can't find the type of stories I'd like to read.